 And of course, It's the Easter Beagle, Charlie Brown is family favorite.
 I love the scene when Peppermint Patty tries to teach Marcie how to dye Easter eggs - classic!

 Believe it or not, all three of these were produced in the 1970's!
-Must have been a big year for Easter as a major holiday :)
+Must have been a big decade for Easter as a major holiday :)